 That’s why more factors help.
 If authentication requires both a password and, say, a USB token with a digital certificate on it, a criminal would need to know the user’s credentials and be in possession of the USB token in order to sign into the user’s account.
 Without being in possession of both, any unauthorized access would fail and trigger a security event to let the admin know of a suspicious login attempt.

-Authentication can be made even stronger by combining additional factors to achieve multi-factor authentication (MFA).
+Authentication can be made even stronger by combining additional identity and access management (IAM) factors to achieve multi-factor authentication (MFA).
 Multi-factor authentication allows you to add factors like a PKI certificate in the user’s browser or require a mobile app for authentication.
 And products like OneLogin Desktop increase security via an on-laptop certificate that delivers a second factor of authentication in the form of a trusted device.

 There are a variety of second authentication factors that can be used for 2FA to secure application access.
 Here are some examples: